nuclio/nuclio/docs/reference/runtimes/python/python-reference.md

 For asynchronous support (e.g.: `asyncio`), you may want to decorate your function handle with `async`

-Do note that:
+Important to note:
   - Nuclio, at the moment, does not support concurrent requests handling for a single working.
-Each working may handle one request at a time, for more information and reading further, see [here](/docs/concepts/architecture.md#runtime-engine).
+Each working may handle one request at a time, for more information see [here](/docs/concepts/architecture.md#runtime-engine).
-  - The event loop would keep running while listening on more incoming requests, that can benefit functions that do I/O bound background tasks.
+  - However, using an async handler can still be beneficial in some scenarios; Since the event loop would keep running while listening on more incoming requests, it allows functions to asynchronously perform
+    I/O bound background tasks.

 ```python